getgrav/grav-learn/pages/02.content/03.collections/docs.md

 * `Collection::key()` - Returns the current slug of the the current item
 * `Collection::remove($path)` - Removes a specific page in the collection, or current if `$path = null`
 * `Collection::order($by, $dir, $manual)` - Orders the current collection
-* `Collection::intersect` - Merge two collections, keeping items that occur in both collections (like an "AND" condition)
+* `Collection::intersect($collection2)` - Merge two collections, keeping items that occur in both collections (like an "AND" condition)
 * `Collection::isFirst($path)` - Determines if the page identified by path is first
 * `Collection::isLast($path)` - Determines if the page identified by path is last
 * `Collection::prevSibling($path)` - Returns the previous sibling page if possible